Spudley/moodle-local_hibp/README.md

 The main HIBP site and further information about it can be found at https://haveibeenpwned.com/

 The author of HIBP is Troy Hunt.
 His personal site can be found here: https://www.troyhunt.com/

+For those interested in the Moodle core patch that was made to enable this plugin, you can read about it on the Moodle Tracker: https://tracker.moodle.org/browse/MDL-61694

 License